seed-labs/seed-emulator/examples/internet/B29_email_dns/README.md

 - DKIM/DMARC/SPF are not hardened; logs include spam/AV pipeline for completeness.
 - Concurrent runs with other internet-map examples may conflict; run one example at a time.

+### Known Issue: AS-204 (company.cn) ↔ AS-205 (startup.net) BGP reachability

+- Symptom: cross-domain mail between `admin@company.cn` and `founder@startup.net` may fail with "Network is unreachable".
+- Cause (likely): with both AS-204 and AS-205 as customers of AS-2 (Telecom) but at different IXes, iBGP within AS-2 may not propagate customer routes across its IX routers as expected in the current seedemu defaults.
+See audit in `docs/bgp_audit.md`.
+- Impact on demos: all primary providers (QQ, 163, Gmail, Outlook) are fully functional.
+Batch tests typically show 6 passes, 2 fails.
+- Workarounds:
+  - Keep demos to the first four providers (QQ, 163, Gmail, Outlook) — all flows work and cover real-world scenarios.
+  - Or add a direct cross-connect peering to force reachability:
+    - In `email_realistic.py` after `configure_bgp_peering(...)`, consider: `ebgp.addCrossConnectPeering(204, 205, PeerRelationship.Peer)`.
+  - Or place AS-204 and AS-205 at the same IX and use a private peering there.
+  - Or simplify topology to a single IX for all providers.

 ## Credits

+## Automation: DNS-first and Transport modes

+- **DNS-first (recommended for B29)**
+  - Postfix relies on MX via DNS: `smtp_host_lookup = dns`.
+  - In `email_realistic.py`, `EmailService(platform=..., mode="dns", dns_nameserver="10.150.0.53")` and per-provider override `dns=f"10.{ASN}.0.53"` are used when calling `add_provider(...)` and `attach_to_docker(...)`.
+  - Pros: realistic, minimal hardcoding; aligns with internet mail.

+- **Transport-map mode (explicit next-hop)**
+  - Set `EmailService(..., mode="transport")` and expose ports including submission/imaps if needed.
+  - The service generates `/etc/postfix/transport` mapping `domain -> smtp:[ip]:25` for every other domain.
+  - Pros: deterministic, avoids DNS in teaching controlled experiments.
+  - To switch in B29: change instantiation in `email_realistic.py` to `mode="transport"` and re-generate.

+- **Tools for automation**
+  - `tools/email_autogen.py`: build small multi-domain email networks with either approach; generates output/ and compose to bring up quickly.
+  - `tools/bulk_accounts.py`: generate/import accounts (CSV/IDs/emails) across providers for classroom rosters.
+  - See examples in sections above for usage patterns.

 Based on SEED Emulator examples; extended with a reusable `EmailService` helper for provider attachment.